 These Baked Apple Cinnamon Powdered Pumpkin Donuts will make your autumn mornings so much more festive!
-A hot cup of cider not included.
+A hot cup of cider is not included.

 It’s time for the first pumpkin recipe of the season!
 These Baked Apple Cinnamon Powdered Pumpkin Donuts are my favorite pumpkin recipe I’ve done so far and I think you may agree.
 My dog would probably pick the Pumpkin Chicken Jerky Pupsicles, but he would be wrong.